Change Can Be Hard! 7 Tips for Students

-* schedule changes
+- schedule changes

-* teachers being absent
+- teachers being absent

-* fire drills
+- fire drills

-* disappointments over trips being cancelled
+- disappointments over trips being canceled

-* lunch menu suddenly changing to the least favorite food
+- lunch menu suddenly changing to the least favorite food

 - no recess

-* anything you know could be difficult for your students
+- anything you know could be difficult for your students

 Be sure to include positive changes:

-* teacher deciding ‘no homework’
+- teacher deciding ‘no homework’

-* a birthday party
+- a birthday party

-* a fun special, like a performance
+- a fun special, like a performance

-* the lunch menu suddenly changing to your favorite food
+- the lunch menu suddenly changing to your favorite food

-* getting an award or prize
+- getting an award or prize

 - anything special that happens at your school

-When students have the language to think and talk about change in positive as well as negative ways, it is a necessary stepping stone to having more flexible thinking and problem solving skills to help them cope when changes occur.
+When students have the language to think and talk about change in positive as well as negative ways, it is a necessary stepping stone to having more flexible thinking and problem-solving skills to help them cope when changes occur.